retrixe/IveBot/README.md

-  "host": "<your user ID to give you certain privileges like /remoteexec>", "weatherAPIkey": "<an http://openweathermap.org API key to enable /weather>", "fixerAPIkey": "<an http://fixer.io API key to enable /currency>", "cvAPIkey": "<a http://cloud.google.com/vision API key for /ocr and text recognition>", "mongoURL": "<the link to your MongoDB database instance>", "rootURL": "<the root link to the dashboard with http(s):// and no / at the end>"
+  "host": "<your user ID to give you certain privileges like /remoteexec>", "weatherAPIkey": "<an http://openweathermap.org API key to enable /weather>", "fixerAPIkey": "<an http://fixer.io API key to enable /currency>", "jwtSecret": "<optional, leave empty if not using dashboard: JWT secret from dashboard>", "cvAPIkey": "<a http://cloud.google.com/vision API key for /ocr and text recognition>", "mongoURL": "<the link to your MongoDB database instance>", "rootURL": "<the root link to the dashboard with http(s):// and no / at the end>"